thegooddocsproject/templates/our-team/our-team-guide.md

   - [Sub-heading three](#sub-heading-three)
 ```

-Just make sure your document actually contains this headings or else the relative links will break.
+Just make sure your document actually contains these headings or else the relative links will break.
 Test the table of content links if possible.